J0nK-LE/Tech-Blog--14/ReadMe.md

      </ol>

 ## Installation
-nothing is needed when using the deployed link, but in order to get the code running, put "npm start" in the terminal at the root and then go to "http://localhost:3001/" in our browser
+nothing is needed when using the deployed link, but in order to get the code running, put "npm start" in the terminal at the root and then go to "http://localhost:3001/" in our browser.
+Don't forget to fill out the ENV with your SQL info and delete ".EXAMPLE" from the title.
 ## Usage
 to talk tech
 ## License